garrandall/popular-music-data/tracks/i-finally-found-someone-barbra-streisand-bryan-adams.md

 'Cause we can talk it through

-Oohh, my favorite line was "Can I call you sometime?"
+Oh, my favorite line was "Can I call you sometime?"
 It's all you had to say